tatsiana-makers/domain-modelling/README.md

 ```
 As a librarian
 So that the public know what books are written by their favourite author
-I would like the library to list all books by specific author
+I would like the library to list all book titles by specific author
 ```

 ### Follow on